Assessing the Impact of Block Size on Block Likelihood Estimation: A Comparative Study: Simulation Studies

-The proposed method effectively bridges the gap between PCL and BCL methodologies.
-Specifically, for the exponential model, matrix-free methods prove notably effective, with bi-CL performing comparably to the best BCL method considered (BCL$_{16}$).
+The bi-CL method effectively bridges the gap between PCL and BCL methodologies.
+Specifically, for the exponential model, methods based on small-sized blocks prove notably effective, with bi-CL performing comparably to the best BCL method considered (BCL$_{16}$).
 In the Matérn (1.5) model, bi-CL is positioned between BCL$_{36}$ and BCL$_{25}$.
 Regarding the Cauchy model, the proposed method demonstrates strong performance when the range is small, comparable to BCL$_{16}$.
 However, as the range increases, the method experiences deterioration, mirroring the decline observed in PCL but consistently maintaining superiority over the latter and closely approximating the efficiency of BCL$_{25}$ and BCL$_{36}$.

-These results reveal an interesting, and potentially counterintuitive, finding: bi-CL shows efficiencies similar to some matrix-based block likelihood versions.
+These results reveal an interesting, and potentially counterintuitive, finding: bi-CL exhibits efficiencies comparable to, and in some cases exceeding, those of certain versions based on large-sized blocks.